jgclarke/groundwork/README.md

 # Groundwork - A WordPress starter theme for caring developers

+## Update

+As of 4/20/2014, Groundwork is no longer maintained or supported.
+Please check out my new starter theme, Baseline: https://github.com/jgclarke/baseline

 ## Introduction

 Groundwork is an opinionated starter theme for WordPress-based sites.
 It includes some some great ideas for customizing the admin area, basic responsive elements, and other tweaks to help you make a customized, personal, and more complete final site.
 Groundwork is released under the GNU license.
 It's free to use and modify.